ionic-team/ionic-docs/docs/api/textarea.md

 ## Clear on Edit

-Setting the `clearOnInput` property to `true` will clear the textarea after it has been blurred and then typed in again.
+Setting the `clearOnEdit` property to `true` will clear the textarea after it has been blurred and then typed in again.

 import ClearOnEditPlayground from '@site/static/usage/textarea/clear-on-edit/index.md';